Kalif Raymond Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- The Seahawks have the NFL's 31st-ranked pass defense this season, yielding 284.3 yards per game through the air.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, allowing 284.3 yards per game through the air.

-- At 1.4 passing TDs conceded per game, the Seahawks defense is ranked ninth in the league.
+- At 1.4 passing TDs allowed per game, the Seahawks defense is ranked ninth in the NFL.

 Recent Performances

-- In last week's outing against the Falcons, Raymond was targeted five times, picking up 12 yards on three receptions.
+- In last week's matchup with the Falcons, Raymond caught three passes for 12 yards while being targeted five times.

-- Raymond has also added 63 yards on nine grabs and one touchdown over his last three outings.
-He was targeted 13 times and put up 21.0 receiving yards per game.
+- Raymond has put up 63 yards over his last three games (21.0 per game) with one touchdown, reeling in nine passes on 13 targets.

 Raymond's Detroit Teammates